baconjs/bacon.js/README.md

 stream.
 Function will be called for each new value in the stream.
 This is the simplest way to assign a side-effect to a stream.
 The difference to the `subscribe` method is that the actual stream values are received, instead of Event objects.
+Function Construction rules below apply here.

 `stream.onEnd(f)` subscribes a callback to stream end.
 The function will be called when the stream ends.